-On December 13, 2016, President Obama signed the 21st Century Cures Act (Cures Act) which permits an eligible employer to provide a qualified small employer health reimbursement arrangement (QSEHRA) to eligible employees.
+The 21st Century Cures Act (Cures Act) permits an eligible employer to provide a qualified small employer health reimbursement arrangement (QSEHRA) to eligible employees.
 In simple terms, this means that certain small employers are able to reimburse their employees for individual health insurance premiums and other eligible medical expenses without violating the group health insurance rules set forth in the Affordable Care Act.
 There are very specific requirements if you intend to take advantage of this opportunity, some of which are provided below.
 We also suggest reading IRS Notice 2017-67 which includes some very helpful FAQs.